Wilfried Ndollo Bille

-Wilfried Chancy Ndollo Bille (born 13 July 2005) is a Cameroonian professional footballer who plays as a right-back for Championnat National 3 team Montpellier B.
+Wilfried Chancy Ndollo Bille (born 13 July 2005) is a Cameroonian professional footballer who plays as a right-back for club Montpellier.

 Career

 Ndollo Bille came through the ranks of the Academy Foot de Douala in his native Cameroon.
 He joined French club Montpellier in August 2023.
 On 8 March 2025, he made his professional and Ligue 1 debut for the club as a late-match substitute in a 1–0 defeat to Lille.
 He made his first start in a 2–0 defeat to Angers on 13 April 2025, playing the full 90 minutes.